We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While it can be tempting to try and boost your immune system with exercise, it’s probably best to take it easy for a few days.
 In fact, if you don’t get enough sleep day to day, you may be

-If your child is having trouble getting good sleep to beat a cold, try honey, one of the most relied-on remedies for treating cold symptoms.
+If you or your child is having trouble getting good sleep to beat a cold, try honey, one of the most relied-on remedies for treating cold symptoms.
 A

-Cold symptoms like coughing, sneezing, runny nose, congestion, sore throat, and headache can make it hard to function during the day and hard to rest at night.
+Cold symptoms like coughing, sneezing, runny nose, congestion, sore throat, and headache can make it hard to function during the day and rest at night.

-Drinking plenty of fluids is always good when you’re trying to get rid of a cold.
-Hot tea, water, chicken soup, and other liquids will keep you hydrated, especially if you have a fever.
-They can also loosen congestion in your chest and nasal passages so you can breathe.
+Drinking plenty of fluids is always beneficial when you’re trying to get rid of a cold.
+Not only do they keep you hydrated but they can also loosen congestion in your chest and nasal passages so you can breathe.
+Options can include:

-Avoid caffeine and alcohol, though, because they can leave you dehydrated, and they can interfere with the sleep and rest you need for recovery.
+Doctors typically recommend avoiding caffeine and alcohol because they can leave you dehydrated and may interfere with the sleep and rest you need for recovery.

 - your symptoms last longer than 10 days